tongo-angelov/FlatManager.API/README.md

 ### Then create .env file in the root directory

-Add MONGO_URL env variable with the address, username and password of your MongoDB, either from Atlas or local installation
+Rename `.env.example` to `.env` and modify the MONGO_URL env variable with the address, username and password of your MongoDB, either from Atlas or local installation

 ```shell
 MONGO_URL = mongodb+srv://<user>:<password>@cluster0.whokvny.mongodb.net